Mixture-of-Recursions: Learning Dynamic Recursive Depths for Adaptive Token-Level Computation: Conclusion

 \paragraph{Further scaling model family.}

-Our experiments have been limited to models with up to 1.7 billion parameters due to compute constraints.
-The natural next step is to train MoR models at larger scales (over 3 billion parameters) on substantially larger corpora.
-To reduce overall pre-training costs, we could also explore continued pre-training (i.e., uptraining), starting from existing pre-trained vanilla LLM checkpoints.
+Due to current compute constraints, our experiments have been limited to models of up to 1.7 billion parameters.
+The next step is to train Mixture-of-Recursions (MoR) models at a larger scale (over 3 billion parameters) on substantially larger corpora.
+To enhance the scalability of the MoR architecture, we can first increase the size of the non-shared block.
+A potential follow-up work could introduce depth-specific LoRA~\citep{bae2024relaxed} or experts (i.e., incorporating Mixture-of-Experts principles) and leverage expert parallelism~\citep{rajbhandari2022deepspeed} to efficiently compute the input at each depth in parallel, which is expected to improve model quality without huge speed bottlenecks.
+Furthermore, to reduce overall pre-training costs, we could also explore continued pre-training (uptraining), starting from existing pre-trained vanilla LLM checkpoints.
 As future work, we plan to investigate MoR performance using various initialization strategies for recursive models, as explored in prior work~\citep{bae2024relaxed}.
-Additionally, to ensure a fair scalability comparison, we need to account for potential performance degradation in Recursive Transformers during post-training for early-exiting~\citep{bae2024relaxed} and incorporate inference throughput constraints for Vanilla Transformers.

 \paragraph{Adaptive capacity control.} Expert-choice routing offers the significant advantage of guaranteeing perfect load balancing through pre-determined capacity factors~\citep{raposo2024mixture, zhou2022mixture}.
 However, a limitation arises when we want to allocate different capacities during inference.
 Specifically, in our MoR models, we observe that when using an auxiliary loss, the router outputs for selected and unselected tokens are almost perfectly separated.
 This makes it challenging to adjust top-k values after training.
 Therefore, a more adaptive model design, which can leverage different capacities during both training and inference phases, is needed to address this limitation.